FVF Law is a values driven law firm.

 If a traffic accident caused no bodily harm but only property damage, a personal injury attorney is unlikely to develop a case around the event.
 This is because the value of a property damage case is hardly ever subject to argument.
 Even a skilled personal injury attorney can do little to increase the assessed value of damaged property since this value figure is determined objectively.

-More information about car accident, personal injury, and property damage is available here.
+More information about car accidents, personal injury, and property damage is available here.

 While the thought of contacting a personal injury firm may be intimidating or overwhelming, many potential clients find it helpful to know exactly what they will be asked during an initial telephone call with FVF’s friendly staff and attorneys: